7 Best Beaches in Margaret River

 Hamelin Bay Beach is the drive off Caves Road

-Hamelin Bay Beach is located at the end of a drive off Caves Road.
-The sparkling white sandy beaches invite locals and holiday makers year round.
-Hamelin Bay Holiday Park is situated right beside the beach and offers beachside chalets, camping and caravan spaces.
+Hamelin Bay Beach sits at the end of a drive off Caves Road, offering stunning white sandy shores year-round.
+Locals and holidaymakers flock here to enjoy the tranquil beach.
+Hamelin Bay Holiday Park is conveniently located beside the beach, providing beachside chalets, camping, and caravan spaces for a variety of stays.

 Whale Watching